melissadu/melissadu.github.io/_posts/2019-07-02-notes-on-the-beijing-tech-scene.md

 With the exponential rise of companies like [VIPKid](http://www.vipkid.com) and [Zuoyebang](http://www.zuoyebang.com) in the past two years, education technology seems to be a hot area for Chinese start-ups right now.
 New online platforms are taking advantage of high-quality video-conferencing technologies to instantly connect students with teachers and are going head-to-head with more traditional industry leaders such as New Oriental, which currently has a market cap of about $16B USD.

 Clearly what hasn’t changed is Chinese people’s willingness to spend their discretionary income on K-12 education, probably in large part due to the rigor imposed by the gaokao (高考) system.
-Newer startups in the education technology area are now finding ways to apply AI to better adaptively teach children skills across a variety of different areas like English, music, and coding.
+Newer startups in the education technology area are now finding ways to apply AI to adaptively teach children skills across a variety of different areas like English, music, and coding.

 <br/>
 <a name="chuangye"></a> **Entrepreneurship Road**